Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/README.md

 ## Known limitations and perspectives
 As explained, the whole process to display an image is sluggish as hell due to the ADC (Analog-to-Digital Converter) of Arduino which uses a successive approximation method.
 I've tried to use the [Analog read fast library](https://github.com/avandalen/avdweb_AnalogReadFast), which for sure increases the refresh rate (by a factor of 2 approximately), but renders the code incompatible with ESP8266/ESP32.

 The Arduino Uno is anyway not fast enough to bitbang the sensor at its optimal frequency of 1 MHz, which means that the exposure registers leads to exposure time much longer (about 4 times) than expected.
-Cool consequence: it behaves particularly well at night, bad consequence, it's impossible to take pictures in full daylight.
+Cool consequence: it behaves particularly well at night, bad consequence, it's impossible to take pictures in full daylight without neutral filter.

 ## Concluding remarks and some dive into the Game Boy Camera exposure strategy.
 I've made some datalogging of the registers sent by a Game Boy Camera to the sensor.
 There are 3 main phases where the camera sends registers to the sensor: